dotnet/source-build/Documentation/poison-report-format.md

 # Interpreting the poison report

+This is an explanation of the poison report and its interpretation.
+For an overview of poisoning, [see this document](leak-detection.md).
 The poison report looks something like this:

 ```
 <PrebuiltLeakReport>